khushi-saxena/TradeSage/README.md

 A powerful and flexible trading strategy backtesting framework built in Python.
 TradeSage allows you to test trading strategies on historical data, analyze performance metrics, and visualize results.

+## 🎯 Why I Built This

+As someone passionate about algorithmic trading and quantitative finance, I wanted to create a comprehensive backtesting framework that demonstrates both the technical implementation of trading strategies and the analytical rigor required to evaluate their performance.
+This project showcases my ability to build production-ready financial software with proper risk management, performance metrics, and data visualization capabilities.
+It's designed to be both educational for learning trading concepts and practical for strategy development and testing.

-## 🚀 Features
+## 🚀 Key Features

-- **Simple Moving Average (SMA) Crossover Strategy**: Buy when short-term MA crosses above long-term MA, sell when it crosses below
-- **Comprehensive Backtesting Engine**: Test strategies with customizable parameters
+- **Modular Design with Strategy Plug-ins**: Clean, extensible architecture allowing easy addition of new trading strategies
+- **SMA Crossover Strategy with Buy/Sell Signals**: Implements Simple Moving Average crossover logic with clear entry/exit signals
+- **Custom Backtest Loop with Vectorized Returns**: Efficient, vectorized backtesting engine for fast strategy evaluation
-- **Performance Analytics**: Calculate key metrics like returns, Sharpe ratio, maximum drawdown, and trade count
+- **Advanced Performance Metrics**: Comprehensive risk and return analysis including Sharpe ratio, maximum drawdown, and trade statistics
-- **Data Visualization**: Generate equity curves and performance plots
+- **Visualized Cumulative Returns**: Interactive charts comparing strategy performance vs market benchmarks
-- **Flexible Data Input**: Support for CSV files with various formats
+- **Flexible Data Input**: Support for multiple data formats and sources (CSV, API integrations)
-- **Command-Line Interface**: Easy-to-use CLI for running backtests
+- **Command-Line Interface**: Professional CLI for batch testing and automation
-- **Jupyter Notebook Integration**: Interactive analysis capabilities
+- **Jupyter Notebook Integration**: Interactive analysis and strategy development environment

 ## 📁 Project Structure